eloylp/decentra-chat/PAPER.md

 This operation may take place just before of sending the first message to a peer, which was previously detected by the discovery system (see above section).

-This operation will take place only if the application cannot find an existing public key that matches the `key fingerprint` obtained during the `discovery operation`.
+This operation will take place only if the application cannot find an existing public key which matches the `key fingerprint` obtained during the `discovery operation`.
 In that case, the application will add it to its database for future use.

 This is will be the request message that peers should send to each other.